 VM-21 Section 1.D. – Definition of Total Asset Requirement

-The term “total asset requirement” (TAR) means the sum of the reserve determined from these requirements prior to any adjustment for the elective phase-in plus the risk-based capital amount from LR027 step 4 prior to any adjustment for phase-in or smoothing.
+The term “total asset requirement” (TAR) means the sum of the reserve determined from the requirements for the stochastic reserve (Section 4) not including any additional standard projection amount and prior to any adjustment for the elective phase-in plus the risk-based capital amount from LR027 step 2 (paragraph B) excluding the additional standard projection amount and prior to any adjustment for phase-in or smoothing.

 Appendix 2